Arturro43/idontuseit/README.md

 # idontuseit
-Repository for idontuse.it website
+idontuse.it is community-driven homepage for all privacy-minded people.
+If someone asks you to contact via Whatsapp, just simply reply idontuse.it :)

-This repo works like bug/process tracker.
+This repo works like bug/process tracker for idontuseit project.
+Right now it is in early stage of development.
 Fell free to open any Issue regarding anything related to idontuse.it website.

 ## I need your help!